TheWebCoder/Secure-Password-Generator/README.md

 # Secure-Password-Generator
 This is a simple HTML, CSS, and JavaScript web app that generates two random passwords upon clicking a button.
+The passwords are displayed in the background of two different divs with different colors.
+The password generator uses an array of characters, including upper and lower case letters, numbers, and special characters, to create a random 15-character password.
+The app's interface is minimalistic yet attractive, using the Inter and Karla fonts to create a clean and modern look.
+With this password generator, you can easily create secure and unique passwords for all your accounts.